Boggs and Duncan want out; Rogers happy to be back

 Duncan, whose defense displeased Steinbrenner, did not start for 17 straight games from May 30 to mid-June, then played three straight games.
 He has not been in a game since June 25.

 ``They don’t ever play me.
 They don’t trade me.
 They don’t give me my release.
-What am I doing here?″ said Duncan, hitting .247 in 158 at-bats.
+What am I doing here?″ said Duncan, who wanted to stay home but was persuaded to return to the Bronx by his agent.

 ``If he’s a piece of garbage, let the piece of garbage go away,″ he said, referring to himself.